-Any person–local or foreigner–who has decided to get married in the Philippines is required to submit specific requirements.
+Any person–local or foreigner–who has decided to get married in the Philippines must submit specific requirements.
 Learn the procedures and requirements needed to get married in the Philippines to a US citizen or any foreigner.

 Table of Contents